List of NGC objects (4001–5000)

 This is a list of NGC objects 4001–5000 from the New General Catalogue (NGC).
 The astronomical catalogue is composed mainly of star clusters, nebulae, and galaxies.
 Other objects in the catalogue can be found in the other subpages of the list of NGC objects.

 The constellation information in these tables is taken from The Complete New General Catalogue and Index Catalogue of Nebulae and Star Clusters by Jjiko.
 L. E. Dreyer, which was accessed using the "VizieR Service".
 Galaxy types are identified using the NASA/IPAC Extragalactic Database.
-The other data of these tables are from the SIMBAD Astronomical Database unless otherwise stated.
+The other data in these tables are from the SIMBAD Astronomical Database unless otherwise stated.